Part: Roller Drive Chain (428 Pitch) for Honda CB175 (K0-K5 & K6*) / (CL175 K0-K5 & K6*)

 Note: Make sure to count your links (inner and outer plates) to get the right length.
 This is extremely important on the early CB175 (K0-K5) and CL175 due to intermittent sprocket changes in the Honda factories.
 Use the video below to count the length of your chain.
 The 428 pitch chain was only used on a limited number of Honda motorcycles listed below based on manufacturing generation.
 CB175 / CL175 K6 (late) and up use a 520 chain.

 Factory Chain Lengths Based on Factory Sprocket Tooth Count:

 Installation Tip: Make sure the retaining clip of the master link is correctly installed - open end facing opposite the chain's direction of travel.
 We recommend Honda Genuine Chain Lube to lubricated your new chain prior to use, even though it comes dry/grease packed.
-Remember to lubricate and inspect your chain every 300 to 500 miles / 500 to 800 KM.
+Remember to lubricate and inspect your chain every 300-500 miles / 500-800 km.